joshuaberetta/kobo-export/README.md

 ```

 3. Copy the `config-sample.json` file to `config.json` and enter your project details:
-    - `limit`: Number of submissions included in each request.
+    - `limit`: Number of submissions included in each page of the response -- reduce this for large surveys or and/or slow internet connections.
-    - `versions`: If `[]` then all versions will be included, otherwise specify a list of version UIDs and the output will include only the submissions that were collected with those versions.
+    - `versions`: If set to `[]`, then all versions will be included, otherwise specify a list of version UIDs and the output will include only the submissions that were collected with those versions.
-    - `options`: Export options that are configurable through the UI.
+    - `options`: Various export options that are normally available through the UI.

 **Example**